career decision

 Stopgap job

-If you are undecided on what career to pursue or considering a career change, get or stay in a stopgap job, it could be a stepping stone for your next career, a way to avoid unnecessary gaps in employment that you have to explain to would-be employers later, if you are between the 16-24 demographic, keep you away from ending up being a sample on statistics with the Not in Education, Emplyoment and Training (NEET) tag and ultimately it will keep you off the dole, living on means tested benefits .
+If you are undecided on what career to pursue or considering a career change, at any point, get or stay in a stopgap job, a gig or side hustle included, it could be a stepping stone for your next career, a way to avoid unnecessary gaps in employment that you have to explain to would-be employers later on and above all it will keep you off the dole, living on means tested benefits!

 The more the accurate, active, appropriate and sufficient background knowledge one has, the better one is equipped with: